andrzejewskimaciej/Projects/DataVisualizationTechniquesProjects/README.md

  # Data Visualization Projects 📊
-This repository contains group projects in which I participated and which were carried out as part of the Data Visualization Techniques course.
+This folder contains group projects in which I participated and which were carried out as part of the Data Visualization Techniques course.

 ### Topics of projects
 1. Poster presenting data related to broadly understood health (our choice was to focus on oral health);